sst/guide/_chapters/customize-the-serverless-iam-policy.md

 comments_id: 151
 ---

 Serverless Framework deploys using the policy attached to the IAM credentials in your AWS CLI profile.
 Back in the [Create an IAM User](% link _chapters/create-an-iam-user.md %}) chapter we created a user that the Serverless Framework will use to deploy our project.
-This user was assinged **AdministratorAccess**.
+This user was assigned **AdministratorAccess**.
 This means that Serverless Framework and your project has complete access to your AWS account.
 This is fine in trusted environments but if you are working as a part of a team you might want to fine-tune the level of access based on who is using your project.

 In this chapter we will take a look at how to customize the IAM Policy that Serverless Framework is going to use.